pyOpenSci/pyopensci.github.io/_pages/packaging-resources.md

   - excerpt: "More here on community packaging."
 scientists:
   - image_path: images/pyopensci-people-at-computer.jpg
-    alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
+    alt: "A pencil sketch of a round table with people from different backgrounds sitting around it, working on laptops and also writing together."
     excerpt: "Our catalog of vetted open source tools makes it easier for scientists to find the trusted tools that they need to develop their open science workflows."
     title: "Help scientists find the open science tools that they need"
     url: https://www.pyopensci.org/python-packages.html